-This is the first study that reviewed this issue as it pertains to the diversity of US culture.
+This is the first study that examined this issue as it pertains to the diversity of U.S. culture.
 The study, published online ahead of print in Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association, analyzed data from more than 274,000 northern California members of Kaiser Permanente, the nation’s largest private integrated health care system with more than 10 million members.

 The researchers used electronic health records covering patient visits over 14 years—from January 2000 through December 2013—to identify participants diagnosed with dementia as well as their race and ethnicity.
 The dementia diagnoses included Alzheimer’s disease, vascular dementia, and non-specific dementia.

 Familial Risk of Alzheimer’s is Higher with Racial Groups Than Others

 The incident rates were highest for African-Americans, followed by American Indians/Native Alaskans, Latinos and Pacific Islanders, and whites.
 The lowest rate was shown for Asian Americans.

 “Even in the lowest risk groups in the study, the lifetime risk of developing dementia is high,” “Our projections indicate that in every racial and ethnic group, over one in four people who survive to age 65 can expect to be diagnosed with dementia in their lifetime.”Rachel Whitmer, Ph.D., Epidemiologist at Kaiser Permanente Northern California, CA.

 Planning experts indicate these reinforce why people need to prepare for the financial costs and burdens that long-term health care places on the American family.